Cody Canada and The Departed

-The Departed (also known as Cody Canada and the Departed) is an American rock band.
+Cody Canada and The Departed (also known as The Departed and Jeremy Plato and The Departed) is an American rock band.
 The band was formed in 2011 by Cody Canada, the former lead vocalist and guitarist for Cross Canadian Ragweed after that band broke up in 2010.
-The band currently consists of Canada (guitars and lead vocals), Jeremy Plato (bass guitar and vocals), and Eric Hansen (drums).
+The band currently consists of Canada (guitars and lead vocals), Jeremy Plato (bass guitar and vocals), Peyton Glasco (guitar and vocals), and Eric Hansen (drums).

-Formation
+History

+2010-2012: Formation and This Is Indian Land

 After Oklahoma based southern rock band Cross Canadian Ragweed broke up in 2010, Cody Canada decided to start the Departed that was billed by Texas and Oklahoma music scene observers as a "Super Group."
 Canada remained on lead vocals and lead guitar and former Ragweed bass guitar player Jeremy Plato joined Canada.
 Canada recruited friend and Texas based blues rock singer and songwriter Seth James to be co-lead on guitar and vocals, well known red dirt keyboardist Steve Littleton, and fellow Yukon, Oklahoma native Dave Bowen on drums.
 Naming themselves "The Departed" as all had left previous bands to join together, the group at first billed themselves as "Cody Canada and The Departed" namely for fan recognition according to the band members in a 2011 interview.

-This Is Indian Land

 The band released its first album in June 2011 titled This Is Indian Land through its own record label, Underground Sound.
-The record was a tribute album to Oklahoma Red Dirt music and songwriters.
+The record was a tribute album to Oklahoma music and songwriters.
 The band's cover version of the Red Dirt Rangers song "Staring Down the Sun" was the only released single from the album.
 Two other songs, "The Ballad of Rosalie" and "Skyline Radio" both charted on the Texas and Oklahoma music charts.

-Adventūs
+2012-2015: Adventūs

 On August 24, 2012, now billed as simply The Departed, the band announced on its website and in social media that it would release its first original album, Adventūs (Latin for "arrival") on November 13, 2012, on Underground Sound.
 Bowen had left the group and was replaced by Chris Doege on the drums.
 The band moved to an alternative rock and grunge sound with driving electric guitars and the power vocals of James and Canada.
 Three singles were released: "Worth The Fight", "Prayer For the Lonely" and "Flagpole".